ZhengyiLu01/Fashionista/README.md

 # Getting Started
+This is a project for VE441: App Development for Entrepreneurs (2023 Summer Semester).
+You can have access to our project cloned from github.com or Github Desktop.
 ## Front-end Dependencies

 The front-end of the Android app relies on the following third-party tools, libraries, and SDKs: